-Co-teachers hold regular advisory meetings, outside the academic school day, to support student projects in this unique independent study.
-Students may choose to work on any project they choose, individually or collaboratively.
+For all levels, students wishing to pursue guitar and drum set are invited to a course largely devoted to practice time, with mentoring from one of the leaders of LAS Rock School.
 As part of the LAS edge family of courses, an intentional course goal is teaching student agency.
 Students learn to plan and self-monitor as an exercise in being in charge of their own learning, a skill that transfers to any future class or endeavor.
 Grading is Pass/Fail only.

-LAS Diploma and AP (Advanced Placement) Offerings
+LAS Diploma Offerings